Left Continue shopping

 Latin America Collected in Sonora, Mexico; phenolic profiling study used Mexican specimens; likely present across appropriate subtropical hardwood zones

-Ecological role: As a white-rot saprotroph, Bay Polypore (Phellinus badius) enzymatically degrades the lignin and cellulose matrix of hardwood, bleaching the wood and returning carbon to the forest floor.
-White-rot fungi are among the most ecologically important wood decomposers in temperate and subtropical forests.
-No IUCN Red List assessment exists for this species; it is described as common where it occurs and shows no signs of being invasive outside its native range.
+Ecological role: As a white-rot saprotroph, Bay Polypore (Phellinus badius) chews through the lignin and cellulose matrix of hardwood, bleaches the wood, and sends that carbon back to the forest floor.
+White-rot fungi are some of the most important wood decomposers we have in temperate and subtropical forests, and this one pulls its weight.
+Nobody has put it through an IUCN Red List assessment, and there is no need to worry: it's common where it shows up, and it gives no sign of turning invasive outside its home range.

 1